Add Unit Tests for Kestra Plugins

 To avoid regression, we recommend adding unit tests for all your tasks.

-There are two main ways to unit-test your tasks.
-In both cases, your tests must be annotated with @KestraTest to start the needed Kestra components properly.
+There are two main ways to test your tasks.
+In both cases, annotate your tests with @KestraTest so the required Kestra components start correctly.

 Unit test a RunnableTask